rbarriost/rbarriost/README.md

-- 👋 Hi, I’m @rbarriost
+- 👋 Hi, I’m Ruben B. @rbarriost
 - 👀 I’m interested in Data, ETL, Analytics and Information Security
 - 🌱 I’m currently learning Information Security
 - 💞️ I’m looking to collaborate on Big Data platforms and new technologies